 2. Create a personal brand statement with personality.

-Generate chemistry by weaving together your key areas of expertise (typically these are your relevant keywords) with your key personal brand attributes – who you are, how you operate, what you’re passionate about, your leadership and management style, what you’re like to work with.
+Don’t shy away from telling people who you are, how you operate, what you’re passionate about, your leadership and management style, what you’re like to work with, etc.

 Do you get a feel for this COO/President turnaround management expert?